 Understanding the power of video

 Right from the off, Madonna recognised the importance of visuals and imagery in reaching an audience.
-At her peak the only artist who could seriously rival her in the music video stakes was Michael Jackson.
+At her peak the only artist who could rival her in the music video stakes was Michael Jackson.
 For Madonna it wasn’t just about the song, it was about creating a big picture and her high budget videos often did this in a provocative manner (Like A Prayer enraged the Catholic Church so much she was excommunicated).
-She wasn’t afraid to flaunt or explore her sexuality, something that left huge swathes of conservatives around the world apoplectic.
-But watch Britney Spears, Rihanna, Beyonce, Rita Ora and Katie Perry on stage today and you’ll clearly see Madonna’s influence.
+Watch Britney Spears, Rihanna, Beyonce, Rita Ora and Katie Perry on stage today and you’ll clearly see Madonna’s influence.

-Over the years Madonna has weathered many storms, husbands and boyfriends have come and gone, and she’s been roundly condemned by the church and establishment figures.
-But she’s still standing while sadly many of her peers – Michael Jackson, Prince and Whitney Houston all come to mind – are not.
+Over the years Madonna has weathered many storms.
+Husbands and boyfriends have come and gone and she’s been roundly condemned by the church and establishment figures.
+But she’s still standing while sadly many of her peers – Michael Jackson, Prince and Whitney Houston come to mind – are not.
 And she still has the drive to continue, defying the outdated belief that there’s no place in the music industry for a woman over 40.